 - 3. Select the SNMP v3 user to whom you want to send the SNMP trap. - 4.
-Enter the iDRAC SNMP community string (applicable only for SNMPv1 and v2) and the SNMP alert port number. - For more information about the options, see the iDRAC Online Help. - (SNMP) alert trap sent from iDRAC.
+Enter the iDRAC SNMP community string (applicable only for SNMPv1 and v2) and the SNMP alert port number.

+For more information about the options, see the \mathbf{iDRAC} Online Help.

+() NOTE: The Community String value indicates the community string to use in a Simple Network Management Protocol (SNMP) alert trap sent from iDRAC.
 Make sure that the destination community string is the same as the iDRAC community string.
-The default value is Public. - 5.
-To test whether the IP address is receiving the IPMI or SNMP traps, click Send under Test IPMI Trap and Test SNMP Trap respectively. - 6.
-Click Apply. - The alert destinations are configured. - 7.
-In the SNMP Trap Format section, select the protocol version to be used to send the traps on the trap destination(s) SNMP v1, SNMP v2, or SNMP v3 and click Apply. - NOTE: The SNMP Trap Format option applies only for SNMP Traps and not for IPMI Traps.
+The default value is Public.

+- 5. To test whether the IP address is receiving the IPMI or SNMP traps, click Send under Test IPMI Trap and Test SNMP Trap respectively. - 6.
+Click Apply.

+The alert destinations are configured.

+- In the SNMP Trap Format section, select the protocol version to be used to send the traps on the trap destination(s) SNMP v1, SNMP v2, or SNMP v3 and click Apply. - NOTE: The SNMP Trap Format option applies only for SNMP Traps and not for IPMI Traps.
 IPMI Traps are always sent in SNMP v1 format and is not based on the configured SNMP Trap Format option.